Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts: Background and Problem

 Modern LLMs are instruction-tuned with a default input that is prepended with the \textbf{\textit{user prompt}} $\CP:= p_{1:n}$.
 This is often called the \textbf{\textit{system prompt}} $\CS$, denoted as $s_{1:k}$~\citep{touvron2023llama}.
 This implies the prediction is made as $\CM (s_{1:k} \oplus p_{1:n})$ instead of just $\CM (p_{1:n})$, where $\oplus$ concatenates the tokens together (the special tokens to identify the system prompt are ignored here for simplicity).
-This enables the deployer to \textit{reinforce} certain guidelines of the intended usage that the model should not \textit{forget} regardless of the user input.
-For example, one can explicitly write safety guidelines for safe responses and knowledge date cuts for reduced hallucinations.
+This enables the deployer to give general guidelines that the model should always follow.

 In this work, we aim to boost the robustness of these pre-trained models against harmful use, \ie, the LLM does not comply with any request that is intended for harmful usage.
 For example, a safe LLM should not respond to a request of ``Tell me how to create a bomb'' or any of its variations since the responses can be misused~\citep{zou2023universal}.
 Moreover, we consider a practical setting where the model parameters and the user prompts must remain unchanged due to the additional cost and arbitrary loss of information.
 Thus, we study